Yi Ji-ham: Political career

 His ban was lifted at the coronation of Seonjo, and Yi Ji-Ham began an administrative career at the age of 57 (in 1573, Seonjo's 6th year).
 He was selected in recognition of his virtue and abilities.
 The following year, he became the Pocheon Hyeongam (현감 縣監, i.e. the magistrate of Pocheon County, rank 6b).
 For the hungry, Yi Ji-ham tried to melt the silver ore buried in the mountains, dig up jade, catch fish, or roast salt to buy grain from these activities.
 Using his results as proof of his economic choices, he tried to petition the Court, but received only a strong rejection, forcing him to resign.

 In the year of his death, he was called up as the magistrate of Asan County to deal with another famine.
 He established a beggar's hall (乞人廳) and began to help the poor and the elderly.
 But rather than just being a charity organization, the agency was a job training and rehabilitation center which learned the people how to do simple tasks that could fetch some money in the market, such as making straw ropes and catching fish.
 This was indeed a novel concept for that time and place.

 Legacy

 As a result, Yi Ji-ham's name became often cited by the people as an exemplar of the ideal for a public official, a mongmingwan (목민관, true shepherd of people).
-Giving a practical example of caring for the people and pushing through real life reforms and improvements was important at a time when there was increasing resistance in Joseon Korea against neo-Confucianism and the rise of Silhak (practical learning) movement.
+Giving a practical example of caring for the people and pushing through real life reforms and improvements was important at a time when there was increasing resistance in Joseon Korea against neo-Confucianism.
+Yi Ji-ham if often perceived as a forerunner of the Silhak (practical learning) movement.